 Get Zen at Tushita and Vipassana Meditation Center

-Located next to each other, both of these meditation centres offer multiple 10-day and longer and shorter courses for people interested in learning about Buddhism and meditation.
+Located next to each other, both of these meditation centres offer multiple 10-day plus longer or shorter courses for people interested in learning about Buddhism and meditation.
 While the nature of meditation practised at the centres is different from each other, both schools offer beginner courses for those people who have just started their journey to being mindful.

 The registration for the courses has to be done well in advance.
 If you plan to take a ten-day or longer course at either Tushita or Vipassana, make sure you apply as soon as the applications open, as they fill up fast.
 The centres often have a waiting list and they do clear up some names if prior applications get cancelled.

 The courses also need you to keep your phone aside and conversations with outsiders or family members aren’t allowed so you have to plan accordingly.
 The courses are free and food and stay are provided.

 Both meditation schools conduct free meditation classes in the morning for people who do not want to take a longer course.
 These schools are located in Dharamkot on a road accessible by cars and auto-rickshaws.
 Afterwards, you can either head into the main Dharamkot village, or walk the road down to McLeodganj.

 Learn Yoga and Do Teacher Training Courses in Dharamshala

 Dharamshala is a great place to learn yoga on the beautiful Himachali hills with views of pine and deodar trees.

 The yoga schools of Dharamshala usually offer fixed-duration courses, and some also have the option of paying or donating per class.
 Many of these have yoga teacher training certifications for 200+ hours in Ashtanga and Hatha yoga.